n0rdy/n0rdy-blog/content/posts/20250121/okta-bcrypt-lessons-for-better-apis.md

 - `72 - 53 = 19` - user id with separators if any
 - this way, the password will be outside the 72 chars limit, and, therefore, ignored by the Bcrypt algorithm

-However, there was one thing made me wonder: if there is a known limit of the algorithm, why is it not enforced by the crypto libraries as a form of input validation?
+However, there was one thing that made me wonder: if there is a known limit of the algorithm, why is it not enforced by the crypto libraries as a form of input validation?
 A simple `if input length > 72 -> return error` will do the trick.
-I assumed, that they might have used some custom library for Bcrypt implementation and simply forgotten about the input validation, which can happen.
+I assumed that they might have used some custom library for Bcrypt implementation and simply forgotten about the input validation, which can happen.
 So, I decided to check how other programming languages behave.

 ## Go and Bcrypt